andyprasetya/MEA592_WebGIS_Leaflet/from_grass_to_leaflet_assignment.rst

 ----------------------

-Now we will edit the ``image_page.html`` web page to something more that the existing page provides to us.
+Now we will edit the ``image_page.html`` web page to something more than what the existing page provides to us.

 Add a new base layer::